 Bonds are carried at the lower of amortized cost or fair value based on their NAIC rating and any adjustments to fair value are reported directly in unassigned surplus.
 The Company uses the constant yield method to amortize bond premium and discount.

-Perpetual preferred stocks are carried at the lower of amortized cost or fair value based on their NAIC rating.
+Perpetual preferred stocks are carried at fair value.

 Common stocks, other than investments in stocks of subsidiaries and affiliates, are carried at fair value subject to limitations described in Note 2.